fernjager/logframe/README.md

 logframe
 ========

-Logging framework.
-Written in Jan.
-2008 by a college freshman me for an underwater UAV system.
-So, it's probably buggy, not thread safe, and unusable.
+A logging framework in C. Written in Jan.
+2008 by a college freshman-skilled me for an underwater UAV.
+So, it's confident to say that it is probably buggy, not thread safe, and unusable.
 Made available here for posterity.

 ==== Features ====
   * C logging library